magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 not going to explain its details.
-Still, I think that by porting to [Reagent](http://reagent-project.github.io/) the [official React introductory tutorial](https://facebook.github.io/react/docs/tutorial.html) and following its steps, we could better appreciated the Reagent minimalism and eventually understand its different approach from React itself.
+Still, I think that by porting to [Reagent](http://reagent-project.github.io/) the [official React introductory tutorial](https://facebook.github.io/react/docs/tutorial.html) step by step, we could better appreciated the Reagent minimalism and eventually understand its different approach from React itself.

 ## Install React Tutorial